leenath001/Portfolio-Analysis-/README.md

 functest.py
 *  Example using (3) to simulate movements of AAPL, NVDA, GOOG, META over 5 days.
 Portfolio allocates 200 to each.

+Working to implement yahoo finance API such that (1) is unnecessary